pjakovits/FaaSfunc/README.md

 This repository contains example FaaS functions

-## thumbinail_example
+## 1. thumbinail_example
 Simple OpenFaaS Python function for generating a thumbinail.
-Expects the input to be a multipart/form data, (e.g. sent though a typical HTTP form).
+Expects the input to be a multipart/form-data, (e.g. sent though a typical HTTP form).
+Uses Python Pillow image processing library.

+### Assumptions:
+Content-Type of the input: multipart/form-data
+Form field name, which contains the image data: pic Location of the OpenFaaS deployment: localhost:8080

 ### Building the function using OpenFaas CLI:
 faas-cli build  --build-option dev --build-option pillow -f ./thumbnail.yml